msikma/obsws-4to5/readme.md

 Almost all events have changed name and return data in a different format.
 The process of adding listeners has remained the same.

+It's worth mentioning that all event properties are now in camelCase, whereas in **v4** properties were a mix of camelCase and snake-case.

 <table>
 <tr>
 <th>Protocol v4</th><th>Protocol v5</th>